fra-andre-poli-git/EulerianSpray/README.md

 # EulerianSpray
 This is the repository of my APSC/PACS project on Eulerian Sprays.

-The licensing is in according to what I read on deal.ii readme: https://www.dealii.org/9.5.0/readme.html#license
+The licensing is in according to deal.ii README: https://www.dealii.org/9.5.0/readme.html#license

-The code is developed under version 9.5.1 installed from apt-get: https://github.com/dealii/dealii/wiki/Debian-and-Ubuntu But then it was made to work also with the installation of deal.ii in the mk
+The code is developed under version 9.5.1 installed from apt-get: https://github.com/dealii/dealii/wiki/Debian-and-Ubuntu But then CMakeLists.txt was modified to work also (and preferentially) with the installation of deal.ii in the mk modules: https://github.com/pcafrica/mk
-modules:
-https://github.com/pcafrica/mk

 Most of the parameters are set at run time via input file, that can be found in